saitamasahil/skyscraper/docs/index.md

 This fork is based on commit `654a31b` (2022-10-26) from [this fork](https://github.com/detain/skyscraper).
-See also [changes](CHANGELOG.md) since Lars' retired his project.
+See also [changes](CHANGELOG.md) made here since Lars' retired his project.

 Ready?
 Let's [dive in](USECASE.md)!